Do you want to print a photo but the resolution is too low? You can use Adobe Photoshop can change image resolution.

-I’ll show you how to increase the resolution of an image and what to look out for in five easy steps.
+I’ll show you what to look out for and how to increase the resolution of an image in five easy steps.

 Resolution is the number of pixels in dimensions of height and width.